 He has consulted to clients on such noted cases as the Exxon Valdez case, the U.S. vs Theodore John Kaczynksi (aka Una-Bomber Case), Park Cattle Company vs. Wimar Tahoe, Shaw Stone & Webster vs. Xcel Energy and most recently the industry-defining Samsung vs. Ericson patent infringement case.

 Tim lectures nationally and authors articles for organizations such as: The American Bar Association (TechShow), TechnoLawyer, Litigation Support Today, National Court Reporters Association (NCRA), ALM’s Legal Tech Show, Paralegal Super Conferences and several national and state bar and paralegal associations.
 He is the Chairman of the Trial Presentation Certificate Committee with the NCRA, and has taught hundreds of CLE seminars around the country on a variety of litigation topics.

-He is an adjunct professor of law at the McGeorge School of Law in Sacramento, CA, and has previously taught at The Southwestern University School of Law in Los Angeles, CA, and The Sturm College of Law at The University of Denver.
+He has previously taught as an adjunct professor of law at the McGeorge School of Law in Sacramento, CA, The Southwestern University School of Law in Los Angeles, CA, and The Sturm College of Law at The University of Denver.
 Tim holds Mechanical Engineering and Industrial Engineering Technology degrees from Arizona State University.

-Specialties Include: Trial Consulting, Trial Strategies, Litigation Graphics, 3-D Animation, Trial Presentation and Courtroom Technology, eDiscovery Consulting, Forensic Examination, Case Management Strategies and Software Training.
-Software Expertise Include: AD Summation, AD Forensic Tool Kit (FTK) Trial-Director, Sanction, CaseMap, TimeMap, Concordance and PowerPoint.
+Specialties Include: Trial Consulting, Trial Strategies, Litigation Graphics, 3-D Animation, Trial Presentation and Courtroom Technology, eDiscovery Consulting, Forensic Examination, Software Training.
+Software Expertise Include: Summation AD, Trial-Director, OnCue, Relativity and IPRO Eclipse.